pennlabs/backend-challenge/README.md

 3. Document your work in this `README.md` file.

 ## Submitting
-Follow the instructions at on the Technical Challenge page for submission.
+Follow the instructions on the Technical Challenge page for submission.

 ## Installing Additional Packages
 Use any tools you think are relevant to the challenge!
 To install additional packages